awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-runtimeplatform.md

 Information about the platform for the Amazon ECS service or task\.

+For more informataion about `RuntimePlatform`, see [RuntimePlatform](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#runtime-platform) in the *Amazon Elastic Container Service Developer Guide*\.

 ## Syntax<a name="aws-properties-ecs-taskdefinition-runtimeplatform-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: